natemacfadden/latticepts/README.md

 # (statuses are also explained in the docstring)
 ```

 `box_enum` is well suited to lattice point enumeration in polytopes (assuming an H-representation is known).
 For example, if one knows a bounding box of the polytope (if you have a V-representation, this is trivial: $B = \max|v_i|$ over all vertices), then the lattice point enumeration can be done as follows.
-This example is of the $h^{1,1}=491$ 4D reflexive polytope:
+Here's an example of the $h^{1,1}=491$ 4D reflexive polytope:

 ```python
 import numpy as np